Managing enhancement requests

 - At the bottom of the side panel, click Review Request.

-Note: If you want to compare individual value, investment, and risk scores, click the icon and enable those fields.
+If you want to compare individual value, investment, and risk scores, click the icon at the top, right-hand side of the page and enable those fields.

 After assigning a score to the request, PMs review requests that have higher relative score.
 They check that the request being considered meets certain criteria (such as resource readiness, etc.) before it can move forward into a project.